World Elder Abuse Awareness Day 2022

 Here are some steps you can take this year to really help those older persons in need:

-- Engage with older people by contacting older loved ones, neighbors and friends, not only today but throughout the coming year,
+- Engage with older people by contacting older loved ones, neighbors, and friends not only today but throughout the coming year.
+Involvement in an elderly person’s life is the best way to protect them from abuse.

 - Ask a senior if you can help by delivering some groceries or medications or just visiting them (safely) for a while each week.

-- Ask any church, synagogue or social group you are connected with to add information about financial elder abuse to their newsletters and information resources lists.
-If the organization sponsors any educational seminars, forums, or talks, suggest that they include a session on elder abuse.
+- Ask any church, synagogue or social group you are connect with to add information about financial elder abuse to their newsletters and information resources lists.

 - Share World Elder Abuse Awareness Day with your friends on social media to spread awareness of elder abuse.